w3f/polkadot-wiki/docs/general/getting-started.md

 ### What can I do with my DOT?

 DOT is the native token of the Polkadot Network.
-DOT can be used for staking, governance, acquisition of a parachain slot and several key functions on Polkadot.
+DOT can be used for transaction fees, staking, governance, acquisition of a parachain slot and for enabling several key functionalities on Polkadot.

 - 1 DOT - minimum balance required to have an active account on Polkadot Network.
 If your account balance drops below 1 DOT, your account will be reaped.
 Learn more about